Diamond Dicing: Motivating Examples

+We consider example applications to further motivate diamond dicing.
+We show how diamonds allowed us to find facts that surprised us in different applications.

-As another motivating example, consider a bibliographic table with columns for author, venue, and (first) keyword.
-Perhaps we want to analyze the publication habits of professors, but much work would be required to precisely identify which authors are professors.
-However, perhaps we can assume that most authors without at least 5 publications are not professors.
-A ``5,1,1 count'' diamond will exclude them.
-Moreover, suppose we worry that there might be venues that mostly cater to students.
-Publications in such venues should be excluded from analysis.
-The 5,50,1 diamond will ensure that every retained person has published at least 5 articles in retained venues, and that every retained venue has at least 50 (presumed) professors publishing there.
-Not only will the 5,50,1 diamond prune some venues, but it may also remove some pseudo-professors who relied on student venues to achieve 5 publications.
-The 5,50,10 diamond will additionally exclude publications on ``fringe topics''---a query for that diamond is an attempt to identify publications on mainstream topics by professors in non-student venues.
+\paragraph{Bibliometrics example} Consider a bibliographic table with columns for author and venue.
+Perhaps we want to analyse the publication habits of professors, but much work would be required to identify precisely which authors are professors.
+However, perhaps we can assume that most authors without at least 5~publications, in venues where professors publish, are not professors.
+The diamond with a threshold of 5 publications per author and a threshold of one publication (from these authors) per venue will exclude them.
+This diamond is the largest author-venue subcube where authors have 5~publications each in selected venues, and where selected venues each have at least one~publication from selected authors.

-For illustration, we processed conference publication data available from DBLP~\cite{DBLPXML}; the data and details of its preparation are given elsewhere~\cite{hazel-website}.
-See Table~\ref{tab:dblp} for some characteristics of diamonds on this data.

-We can obtain other information about clusters of authors, venues and topics by requiring very large thresholds.
-For instance, the 119,119,1 diamond contains authors with 119 publications each in retained venues, and retained venues each have 119 publications from retained authors.
-This diamond contains 11 prolific authors in the area of digital hardware and computer-aided design, who publish in 7 venues using 482~keywords.
-There are more authors (16) and venues (11) in the 100,100,2 diamond, but it is still very much a hardware area with 333 keywords.